arendst/Tasmota/PWM_Dimmer.md

 Pressing and releasing the power button toggles the power on/off.
 If the toggle turns the power on, the load is returned to the last brightness it was adjusted to.
 If Fade is enabled, the load is faded on/off at the rate defined by the Speed setting.

 When the power is on, holding the down or up button decreases/increases the brightness (PWM value).
-The brightness is changed faster as higher brightnesses.
+The brightness is changed faster at higher brightnesses.
 The BriMin command defines the lowest value the brightness can be decreased to.

 The brightness can also be changed using just the power button.
 When the power is on, holding the power button alternately increases or decreases the brightness.
 Initially, holding the power button increases the brightness.
 Releasing and then holding the power button again decreases the brightness.